Are lawnmower blades good for making knives?-Let’s find out!

 Do it slowly to prevent any mistakes.
 Avoid overheating the metal by working with your bare hands.

 If the metal feels too hot, cool it down in some water.
-It’s very easy to damage the blade’s tip by overheating the metal.
+Overheating the metal can damage the blade’s tip.

 - Time for sanding